-To produce INB-100, we developed an automated, programmed and functionally closed manufacturing process that is designed to routinely and cost effectively generate the quantities of the cells required for the treatment of patients.
-In the past, the high cost of goods sold for cellular therapy and CAR-T therapy have resulted in high prices to patients and a challenging business model towards profitability.
+To produce INB-100, we developed an automated, programmed and functionally closed "point-of-care" manufacturing process that is designed to routinely and cost effectively generate the quantities of the cells required for the treatment of patients.
+In the past, the high cost for cell therapy and CAR-T therapy has resulted in high prices to patients and a challenging business model towards profitability.
 Our "point-of-care" manufacturing approach for this program could potentially allow us to take advantage of already available infrastructure, as major academic and transplant centers across the country are building cell manufacturing facilities designed to comply with Good Manufacturing Practice, or GMP, that are often underutilized.
-This approach could potentially result in increased availability to patients and reduced expenditures required to commercialize our products, if successfully developed and approved, thereby improving profitability.
-We have successfully transferred this capability to the GMP facility at the University of Kansas Cancer Center, the site of our Phase 1 dose-escalation trial with INB-100.
+This approach could enable us to deliver widespread access to our therapies and reduce costs required to commercialize our products, if successfully developed and approved.
+As an example, we are utilizing the manufacturing facility at the University of Kansas Cancer Center, the site of our Phase 1 dose-escalation trial with INB-100.